isakpulkki/15PuzzleSolver/docs/week1.md

 I also will also implement unit tests for this program.
 I hope that I have working runnable program for the deadline.

+## Hours used

+I used approx 4-5 hours figuring out my topic and researching about different algorithms.